 How to Disable Active Directory Object with PowerShell?

-You can also disable the Active Directory account using the PowerShell cmdlet Disable-ADAccount.
+You can also disable the Active Directory accounts using the Disable-ADAccount PowerShell cmdlet..

-Install the Active Directory for Windows PowerShell and import it into the PS session with the command:
+Install the PowerShell Active Directory module and import it into the PS session with the command:

 Import-Module ActiveDirectory